 ‘He freed his mind and body to commit the most sensual and shocking acts imaginable!’

-Psychic Killer – filmed as The Kirlian Force – is a 1975 American paranormal horror feature film directed by Ray Danton (Deathmaster; Hannah, Queen of the Vampires) from a screenplay co-written with Greydon Clark (director of (Uninvited; Without Warning; Satan’s Cheerleaders) and Mikel Angel (Demon Keeper; Grotesque; Love Butcher).
+Directed by Ray Danton (Deathmaster; Hannah, Queen of the Vampires) from a screenplay co-written with Greydon Clark (director of (Uninvited; Without Warning; Satan’s Cheerleaders) and Mikel Angel (Demon Keeper; Grotesque; Love Butcher).
 It was produced by Mardi Rustam (Evils of the Night; Eaten Alive; Doctor Shagetz).

-Arnold Masters (Jim Hutton) is a mild-mannered man who obsesses over his mother, but finds himself implicated in a murder he didn’t commit, and is sent to an asylum.
+Arnold Masters (Jim Hutton) is a mild-mannered man who obsesses over his mother but finds himself implicated in a murder he didn’t commit and is sent to an asylum.

 While incarcerated, a fellow patient teaches him the techniques of Astral Projection, also known as the Kirlian Effect, which is the ability to use his mind to control objects at will.

-When the real killer is found and Arnold is released, only to find that during his time in the asylum his mother has died, he vows vengeance against those responsible for setting him up and begins to use his powers to exact a bloody revenge…
+When the real killer is found and Arnold is released, only to find that during his time in the asylum his mother has died, he vows vengeance against those responsible for setting him up and begins to use his powers to exact bloody revenge…

 “Director Ray Danton never really manages to take control of his bizarre material, but he paces it well and delivers an amazing amount of unpredictable oddity in a short time frame.
 In short, Psychic Killer will baffle anyone expecting a straight scare-fest but anyone in search of cheap thrills at their most eccentric will have a field day.”
 All Movie